 The data change scope grants the ability to write or update data in CDF, for example, to create and update assets, 3D models, time series, and other CDF resources.

-The compute view scopes grants read-only access to computational tasks in CDF, for example to list sessions, view document pipeline configurations, view functions, and view properties associated with other computational tasks.
+The compute view scope grants read-only access to computational tasks in CDF, for example, to list sessions, view document pipeline configurations, view functions, and view properties associated with other computational tasks.